sufrepmia/al-folio_theme/_pages/about.md

     <p>New York, 2018</p>

 news: true # includes a list of news items
-social: true  # includes social icons at the bottom of the page
 ---

 Currently I am a junior student in Peking University, conducting a research project on the characterization and transport properties of novel materials.
 Now my research interests are concentrated in applied physics and emerging engineering fields and I have been well prepared during university studies: I have a good ability in physics/mathematics and technical skills by performing well in physics, mathematics, programming and laboratory courses; Through paper research, communication and presentation, data analyzing and experimental operation exercises in undergraduate research and other projects/courses, I believe I have the ability to quickly learn and apply new knowledge.
 Therefore, I want to improve my ability and cultivate interest by trying and challenging more research fields.